-- a) Collect information and data from the bookmaker's employees and authorised agents related to reasonable suspicion or knowledge about money laundering or terrorist financing or which may be related to such activities.
-The collection of such information is conducted through the submission of a form by the bookmaker's employees or authorised agents to the Compliance Officer, based on the template provided in APPENDIX II (hereafter "Internal Report"); - b) Assess and examine the importance and severity of the information of paragraph (a).
+- a) collect information and data from the bookmaker's employees and authorised agents related to reasonable suspicion or knowledge about money laundering or terrorist financing or which may be related to such activities.
+The collection of such information is conducted through the submission of a form by the bookmaker's employees or authorised agents to the Compliance Officer, based on the template provided in APPENDIX II (hereafter "Internal Report"); - b) assess and examine the importance and severity of the information of paragraph (a).
 The Compliance Officer should examine and based on his judgment discuss this information with the person who submitted it and the person's supervisors, if necessary.
-The assessment of the information is conducted on a specific form, following the template in APPENDIX III (hereafter "Internal Assessment Report"); - c) In the case that following the assessment described in paragraph (b), the Compliance Officer decides to inform the MOKAS Unit, a "Compliance Officer's Report to MOKAS Unit" should be the GoAML (accessible submitted promptly through system on the website https://reports.mokas.law.gov.cy/live/Home).
-Following the submission of the Compliance Officer's Report to MOKAS Unit, all the involved players' accounts and other related accounts (in Class B) are closely monitored by the Compliance Officer and the Deputy Compliance Officer, along with all relevant transactions, and, following MOKAS instructions, scrutinizes all the transactions of the said accounts; - d) In the case that the Compliance Officer decides not to inform the MOKAS Unit, following the assessment described above, the justification of this decision is reported in detail in the "Internal Assessment Report" of APPENDIX III;
+The assessment of the information is conducted on a specific form, following the template in APPENDIX III (hereafter "Internal Assessment Report"); - officer decides to inform the MOKAS Unit, a "Compliance Officer's Report to MOKAS Unit" should be submitted promptly through the GoAML system (accessible on the website https://reports.mokas.law.gov.cy/live/Home).
+Following the submission of the Compliance Officer's Report to MOKAS Unit, all the involved players' accounts and other related accounts (in Class B) are closely monitored by the Compliance Officer and the Deputy Compliance Officer, along with all relevant transactions, and, following MOKAS instructions, scrutinizes all the transactions of the said accounts; - d) in the case that the Compliance Officer decides not to inform the MOKAS Unit, following the assessment described above, the justification of this decision is reported in detail in the "Internal Assessment Report" of APPENDIX III;

-- e) Act as the first contact point to MOKAS Unit, during the whole case investigation, respond to all MOKAS requests and questions and provide all the required information and clarifications, showing full cooperation; - f) Keep record of all the reports mentioned in paragraphs (a) and (b), along with all relevant information, including documentation that supports the thorough assessment of the reports of paragraph (a).
+- e) act as the first contact point to MOKAS Unit, during the whole case investigation, respond to all MOKAS requests and questions and provide all the required information and clarifications, showing full cooperation; - f) keep record of all the reports mentioned in paragraphs (a) and (b), along with all relevant information, including documentation that supports the thorough assessment of the reports of paragraph (a).